WardGauderis/MKP/README.md

 `--verbose` is optional and will print the full problem and solution to stdout, otherwise only the solution value is printed.
 `--seed` is optional and will set the seed for the random number generator.

+# Measurements.txt

+This file contains the measurements of the recorded solution values and CPU times over all problem instances and algorithms.
+The CPU time is reported in milliseconds.
+The headers of the columns are abbreviated as combinations of the following:
+- `f`: FI
+- `b`: BI
+- `v`: VND

+- `r`: random
+- `g`: greedy
+- `t`: toyoda

+- `s`: solution value
+- `t`: CPU time